Skip to content

 StepWhat you doApprox. result

-Outcome A: not 0-0 at HTNo refund triggered — net result is the small qualifying loss-£0.15 net
+Outcome A: team doesn't lead at HT, or wins FTNo free bet triggered — net result is the small qualifying loss; main back/lay settles flat-£0.70 net

 • Stack the promo with the standard Coral Free Bet Club if you're a regular user — qualifying bets often count toward both promotions simultaneously.